-In this post I want to discuss what API first technology platform design means and why so many organisations are adopting this approach for their technology stack.
+In this post I want to discuss what API first platform design means and why so many organisations are adopting this approach for their technology stack.

 First, lets take a look at history and why APIs became critical part of technology platforms.

 Apple rediscovered the smartphone with iPhone release in 2007.

 Adoption skyrocketed.
 Digital interactions through smart apps skyrocketed.
 There was no turning back.

-It has also spun the business use of small screenless sensors and computers which we now call Internet of things.
+The business use of small screenless computers and sensors followed the case.
+We now call them Internet of things.

-In the below graph you can see the number of smartphones and IoT devices in comparison with standard desktop computers.
+Below graph shows the number of smartphones and IoT devices in comparison to standard desktop computers.

 What one thing all these new devices have in common?

-They all rely on APIs for most of their functionality.
+They all rely on APIs to be present for most of their functionality.

 What challenges did all this rapidly growing adoption brought to the technology and businesses?

 Lets take a look at the average online business company before the smartphone revolution.

 Their underlying technology looked similar to this.

 Large, monolithic technology architectures were working just fine.
 Business had full control of the data inside its data centre.

 There was not much client side segmentation as well.